miniBill/witch-awakening/DLCs/Secundus/Perks.md

 - Meta: True
 - Cost: 15

 One night you will be visited by the Mask Maker as many others have been.
-He's a powerful, enigmatic figure who will craft a special mask just for you.
+He’s a powerful, enigmatic figure who will craft a special mask just for you.
 Play through the Mask Maker.

 [https://imgur.com/a/fjVdKYG]